schulterklopfer/bitcoind_tor_eps_docker/README.md

 If you want to make your full node accessible to other full nodes on the bitcoin network, you will need to do the same thing for the TCP port 8333.

-You don't have to do this, if you are running this docker-compose on a hosted server.
+You don't have to do this, if you are running this docker-compose on a hosted server unless it is hidden behind a firewall.

 ### Running and stoping it